 About David

 Feldenkrais Trainer David Zemach-Bersin met Dr. Moshe Feldenkrais in 1973 and studied with him for ten years in the U.S., Europe, and Israel.
 David also studied with Gaby Yaron and Yochanon Rywerant.
 He has maintained a private Functional Integration practice since 1977 and is recognized for his contribution to strengthening Dr. Feldenkrais’s legacy.
 A graduate of UC Berkeley with post-graduate work in physiological psychology, David has created numerous audio and video programs and is the co-author of Relaxercise (HarperCollins).
-David is a past President of FGNA and co-founder of Feldenkrais Resources, the Feldenkrais Institute of New York, the Feldenkrais Foundation.
+David is a past President of FGNA and co-founder of Feldenkrais Resources, the Feldenkrais Institute of New York, and the Feldenkrais Foundation.
 David directs and teaches in Feldenkrais professional training programs around the world.
 He has been teaching online since April 2020 and is the founder and director of Feldenkrais Access.
-He lives with his family in Bucks County, Pennsylvania.
+He lives in the Farmington Valley area of Connecticut.

 About Olena